DataBranner/transcription_on_apple/README.md

 As the first step in a small research project, I have been looking into automated transcription of recorded speech.
 What follows is merely notes on a published workflow by a sound engineer.

-In summary, automated transcription from a recording works reasonably well, but my workflow requires use of several programs, one of which costs some money.
+In summary, automated transcription from a recording works reasonably well (about 91% accuracy in a few tests), but my workflow requires use of several programs, one of which costs some money.

 One small irritation is that you can't use your computer for anything else while the Dictation software is at work.